hackundsoehne/object-service/README.md

 ### Docker:

+To start the backend, you can download the [docker-compose file](https://raw.githubusercontent.com/coolcrowd/object-service/docker/image/compose/docker-compose.yml), change ${DOCKERIP} to the address the docker container are exposed to (or set the it as an environment variable).
-To start the backend, you can download the [docker-compose file](https://raw.githubusercontent.com/coolcrowd/object-service/docker/image/compose/docker-compose.yml) and run `docker-compose up` (assuming docker is installed) to start the backend.
+The you can run `docker-compose up` (assuming docker is installed) to start the backend.
 It is only intended for development, not for production!
 Please create your own docker-compose file for production with suitable config-files.

 ### Jar: